Oluwatobi-Analyst/online-retail-analytics/README.md

-# online-retail-analytics
+# Online Retail Analytics
-Revenue leakage, customer segmentation and AOV analysis on the UCI Online Retail dataset using Python and Power BI
+Revenue, returns and AOV analysis on the UCI Online Retail dataset — Python for cleaning & EDA, Power BI for visualization